Reconstructing Test Labels from Noisy Loss Functions

-Consider a situation where a machine learning (ML) modeler is interacting with a data curator.
-The data curator owns a private dataset for a classification task, and the curator agrees to evaluate on this private dataset the prediction vector (or an ML model) that the modeler submits, and replies back with loss function values.
-Such a situation is commonly encountered in machine learning competition settings like Kaggle\footnote{https://www.kaggle.com}, KDDCup\footnote{https://www.kdd.org/kdd-cup}, and ILSVRC Challenges\footnote{http://www.image-net.org/challenges/LSVRC/}.
+Consider a situation where a machine learning (ML) modeler is interacting with a data curator who owns a private dataset for a classification task.
+The curator agrees to evaluate on this private dataset the prediction vector (or an ML model) that the modeler submits, and replies back with loss function values.
+Such a situation is commonly encountered in machine learning competition settings like Kaggle~\citep{kaggle}, KDDCup~\citep{kdd_cup}, and ILSVRC Challenges~\citep{ilsvrc}.
 In some competitions, the features of the private (hold-out) dataset are revealed but not its labels, and the modeler submits the prediction vector on those features.
 In some other competitions, no information about the private dataset is revealed (i.e., neither the features nor the labels).
 The modeler submits a model that is then evaluated on the private dataset.
-In these settings, it is common for the curator to return the loss scores to the modeler (such as for the purposes of fine-turning the models or ranking etc.).
-A similar situation also appears when dealing with sensitive datasets, where either labels, or, both features and labels could be considered sensitive, and again a modeler and curator interact through loss scores.
+A similar situation also appears when dealing with sensitive datasets, where either labels, or, both features and labels could be considered sensitive, and a modeler and curator interact through loss scores.